-For additional information, see the Spring 2013 Dialogue Sessions descriptions.
+For additional information, see the Fall 2015 Dialogue Sessions descriptions.

 The vision for Critical Dialogues Across Differences is to assist in creating a campus community where all of its members feel valued, respected, and appreciated for their distinct qualities, beliefs, and talents.
 Our mission is to create a culturally competent UC Berkeley student community that is poised for leadership in a global society.
 To that end, our Critical Dialogues program focuses on social cognitive and democracy outcomes such as: comfort with conflict, awareness of multiple identities (both personal and social), taking action, and identifying self interest vs. public good in order to achieve this vision(1).

 We are members of the UC Berkeley campus community that want to aid in the realization of this vision.
 The charge for this group of individuals is to facilitate semester long dialogues with Cal students across a wide range of categories, including but not limited to: dialogues across racial, gender, class, sexuality, ability, religious/faith, and political affiliations.